roswelly/polymarket-copy-trading/README.md

 ```
 ### Trading Strategies

-Those screenshot is for copy trading bots.
-It copies some of top traders trading on polymarket.
 I just dive into polymarketk trading bots since December last year.
 it can copy any  trading bots on crypto market across, btc, eth, xrp, btc etc
 now I am trying to make this copy trading bots on every markets like events, sports, tech, cultuer etc.